This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License (http://creativecommons.org/licenses/by-sa/4.0/).

 ## [1] 0.000000 2.995732

-This same fix can be used for any confidence interval, not just the Wald interval.
+The same fix can be used for any confidence interval, not just the Wald interval.

 To derive this inverval we invert the score test.
-The test statistic is \[ \frac{x - \mu}{\sqrt{\mu}} \] so the interval is the set of \(\mu\) such that \[ \left\lvert \frac{x - \mu}{\sqrt{\mu}} \right\rvert < z_{\alpha / 2} \] or \[ x^2 - 2 x \mu + \mu^2 < \mu z_{\alpha / 2}^2 \] or \[ \mu^2 - (2 x + z_{\alpha / 2}^2) \mu + x^2 < 0 \] From the quadratic formula this interval has end points \[ \frac{2 x + z_{\alpha / 2}^2 \pm \sqrt{(2 x + z_{\alpha / 2}^2)^2 - 4 x^2}}{2} \] or \[ x + \frac{z_{\alpha / 2}^2}{2} \pm z_{\alpha / 2} \sqrt{x + \frac{z_{\alpha / 2}^2}{4}} \]
+The test statistic is \[ \frac{x - \mu}{\sqrt{\mu}} \] so the interval is the set of \(\mu\) such that \[ \left\lvert \frac{x - \mu}{\sqrt{\mu}} \right\rvert < z_{\alpha / 2} \] or \[ x^2 - 2 x \mu + \mu^2 < \mu z_{\alpha / 2}^2 \] or \[ \mu^2 - (2 x + z_{\alpha / 2}^2) \mu + x^2 < 0 \] From the quadratic formula this interval has endpoints \[ \frac{2 x + z_{\alpha / 2}^2 \pm \sqrt{(2 x + z_{\alpha / 2}^2)^2 - 4 x^2}}{2} \] or \[ x + \frac{z_{\alpha / 2}^2}{2} \pm z_{\alpha / 2} \sqrt{x + \frac{z_{\alpha / 2}^2}{4}} \]

 z <- qnorm((1 + conf.level) / 2)